 The Benefits of Two-Factor Authentication

-The main purpose of Two-Factor Authentication is the natural ability to increase security for end-user logins.
-Successfully implementing 2FA will improve authentication security by adding an extra layer of protection to application access, VPN access, and even Self-Service account management actions, such as password reset, recovery, and account unlock.
+The main purpose of Two Factor Authentication is the natural ability to increase security for end-user logins .
+Successfully implementing 2FA will improve authentication security by adding an extra layer of protection to application access, VPN access, and even Self-Service account management actions, such as password reset, recovery, and account recovery.

 Two-factor authentication incorporates logical or physical security to fill in the gaps in both security domains, reducing the risk from identity theft fraud.
 Also, two-factor authentication mitigates the risk from users that have poor password habits, i.e. changing their password in a pattern.